jandelgado/vimconfig/README.md

 ## To add new plugins from github.com
 ```
   git submodule add https://github.com/module.git ~/.vim/bundle/module
+  git checkout <tag>  # if you want to stick to specific version
   git add .
   git commit -m "added new plugin"
 ```